-Water damage in carpets also causes mold, which is a serious health risk.
+Water damage in rugs and carpets also causes mold on the carpet, which is a serious health risk.
 The flooded water causes the carpet to become wet, and that wet carpet needs to be dealt with immediately to avoid mold growth.
 Following are some tips on how to clean up flooded rugs.

 What Causes Flooded Rug?